sueroj/TopChallenger/README.md

  Five primary challenge types:
 - Milestone: meet basic “firsts” in your fitness progression.
 - Exploration: navigate to a Point of Interest (POI) as displayed by a red circle drawn on a map.
 - Timed Segments: complete a segment of road or trail within the target time to earn gold, silver, or bronze medal.
 - Timed Route: follow a route and complete within the target time to earn gold, silver, or bronze medal.
 - Endurance: These challenges require the competion of multiple, difficult objectives.

+## What's next for the App?

+ TC was created and continues as learning aid, demonstration, and experimental project.
+It is expected that much of the codebase will undergo migration, rewrites, modernization, and major revisions.

+ However, conceptually, the project may not change much.
+Future development updates to the idea could include:
+ - Mobile integration for application features that operate in real time (e.g. during the fitness activity).
+ - More experimental features for fitness apps.
+ - More challenge types.
+ - Experimention with UI and presentation.

 ## Screenshots
 <img src="https://github.com/sueroj/TopChallenger/blob/master/screenshots/explorer_page.PNG" alt="explorer page" width="100%" />